Aurelice12/aurelice12/README.md

 ## ✨Hello there✨
-> I'm just a girly nerd who kinda likes programing :D
+> I'm just a girly nerd who kinda likes programing :D (and a swiftie by the way)

 - 17 anos
 - Atualmente no terceiro ano do ensino médio integrado com um curso técnico em informática